Skip to main content

 Creating rulesets

-Rulesets can apply to a specific inbox or be account wide.
-They can also apply to inbound or outbound emails.
+Rulesets can apply to a specific inbox/phone or be account wide.
+They can also apply to inbound or outbound emails or SMS.
 You can create rulesets in code like so:

 const ruleset = await mailslurp.inboxRulesetController.createNewInboxRuleset({